-You’ll become part of the Bauman Institute, launched in honour of Emeritus Professor Zygmunt Bauman to analyse social change around the world.
+You’ll benefit from the Bauman Institute, launched in honour of Emeritus Professor Zygmunt Bauman to analyse social change around the world.
 It’s an exciting and stimulating research environment where you’ll learn from experts in their fields.

-You’ll take core modules during the year that introduce you to different areas of social, sociological and political thought, from Marx and Weber to the Frankfurt School and recent feminist and psychoanalytic thinkers.
-You’ll consider the positioning and relevance of critical theory in relation to contemporary social phenomena.
+You’ll take core modules during the year that introduce you to political theory and society and culture, allowing you to consider the positioning and relevance of critical theory in relation to contemporary social phenomena.

 At the end of the programme, you’ll submit your dissertation – an independent piece of research on a related topic of your choice, which allows you to demonstrate and apply the knowledge and skills you’ve acquired during the year.